monsursaleh/portfolio/README.md

 # Portfolio Project
+This is a portfolio project with image Gallery

 ## Features

-- bg colour for the header on the scroll back to top button Hero-banner
+- Background colour for the header on the scroll back to top button Hero-banner

 - Fixed header Animated hero-banner, background image fixed (not scrolling), the text is centred
 - horizontally and vertically.
 Projects